bevyengine/bevy/.github/contributing/engine_style_guide.md

 ## Rust API guidelines

 As a reference for our API development we are using the [Rust API guidelines][Rust API guidelines].
-These should be respected and followed except for the following areas of disagreements.
+Generally, these should be followed, except for the following areas of disagreement:

 ### Areas of disagreements